Register as a Jersey resident

 You register for tax at the same time as you register for social security and get your registration card.

-If you’re employed, you’ll receive an income tax instalment scheme (ITIS) rate by post from the Taxes Office.
+If you’re employed, you’ll receive an income tax instalment scheme (ITIS) rate by post from Revenue Jersey.
 This is the percentage of your income that you will be deducted each time you’re paid.

-If you’re still looking for work when you register, you’ll need to tell the Taxes Office when you know your salary.
-We can then give you your ITIS rate.
+If you’re still looking for work when you register, you’ll need to tell Revenue Jersey when you know how much you're going to be paid.
+You will then be sent your ITIS rate.

 Individuals' tax information